By Angelina Gibson

 For behavioral questions, keep in mind that most interviewers will ask some variation of the same 30 questions.
 A good tactic is to think of specific stories in STAR format to match all 30 of these commonly asked behavior-based questions.

-You’ll find a list of these questions in our downloadable guide.
+You’ll find a complete list of nursing interview questions and how to answer them in our downloadable guide.

 Download Your Interview Prep Kit